BE-Alert is an alarm system that allows the government to inform you in an emergency situation.

 In 2014, the Crisis Centre launched the BE-Alert pilot project.
 For two years, 33 municipalities could test and evaluate BE-Alert and thus make improvements.
 At present, all authorities in the country have an alarm system to ensure the safety of their residents.

 Since 2017, BE-Alert has been operational throughout Belgium.
-Currently, more than 675,000 addresses are already registered and 475 municipalities are already registered on BE-Alert.
+Currently, 1,145,588 addresses are already registered and more than 87% of the municipalities are already registered on BE-Alert.

 BE-Alert is an ongoing project.
 We continue to search for new technologies and channels to alert people wherever they are.